PhillypHenning/Witchlight/Sessions/Arc-2/Session-6.md

 # Recap

 # Beats
+1. Reminders before the game
+    - Karag
+        - Ever since the Grung camp you've had a nagging feeling in the back of your mind.
+Something between a headache and a forgotten memory.
+You can't shake the feeling that there is something within this place that you're missing.
+Though you're unsure what that something is.
+    - Baraka (If Tristan is here)
+        - Replay the entrance to the Inn, specifically with the Rusted Knight seeing him and reacting before being kicked out.

-1. The Inn at the End of the Road
+2. The Inn at the End of the Road
     - Di
         - Mention to Di that his armpits are strangely itchy
             - If he sneaks a look he sees that most of his sides are red and bumpy